 What Is YOLO26?

-YOLO26 introduces several major improvements over previous YOLO families, including:
+YOLO26 introduces several major improvements including:

 - Broader Device Support: It removes the Distribution Focal Loss (DFL) module, simplifying inference, enabling multiple export formats (TFLite, CoreML, OpenVINO, TensorRT, and ONNX), and broadening support for edge and low-power devices.